South Road Properties: SM Seaside

 SRP's most popular development is the SM Seaside complex.
 The whole development takes up a total of 30 ha.
-The complex features the SM Seaside mall (the biggest shopping mall in Cebu), a 147 m observation tower, a marine theme park, and a chapel.
+The complex features the SM Seaside mall (the second biggest shopping mall in Cebu, after SM City Cebu), a 147 m observation tower, a marine theme park, and a chapel.
 The complex is also expected to include a school, a hospital, office buildings, and condominiums.
 The whole development is expected to cost 30 billion.

 South Coast City

 Standing on the old San Pedro Calungsod Template Grounds, where the final mass of the 2016 International Eucharistic Congress was held, is South Coast City.
 A 26 ha mixed-used project developed by SM Prime and Ayala Land, it launched in 2020, and will include mixed-used commercial blocks, an arena, a convention center, a 1.1 ha central park, residential buildings, and office buildings, among others.